This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 © Dunya News TV

-Special theatre performances, national song contests, concerts, and Independence Day pageants are among the activities that take place during the day.
+Throughout the day, special theater performances, national song contests, concerts, and Independence Day pageants are organized to celebrate the occasion.

 Holiday inspiration for Pakistan Independence Day